 Follow the four-year ‘Professional Placement’ degree programme and you‘ll benefit from our extensive experience in helping students to find well-paid work placements with blue-chip companies.
 Our sandwich students find that their mathematical and transferable skills are in demand in many sectors, both in the UK and abroad.

 Areas recently offering placements include: accountancy, aviation, banking, defence, finance, insurance, IT (software development, network management and design), management (public and private sector), marketing and telecommunications.

-In the final year you’ll be able to study in-depth those areas of mathematics that particularly appeal to you.
+In your final year, you’ll be able to study in-depth the areas of mathematics that particularly appeal to you.
 For example, you can choose to concentrate on statistics or financial applications or you can maintain a broad approach to the subject as a whole.

 At Brunel we understand that you may not be ready to choose exactly what programme to follow, so don’t worry – you’ll have the chance to change your area of mathematics after the course starts.

 This programme will meet the educational requirements of the Chartered Mathematician designation, awarded by the Institute of Mathematics and its Applications, when it is followed by subsequent training and experience in employment to obtain equivalent competences to those specified by the Quality Assurance Agency (QAA) for taught master's degrees.